furiopiccinini/where-is-tommy/README.md

 Date: Apr 2022
 Version: 0.3

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Node.js server start
+In the api folder, you can run:
+### `npm install`
+This will install all the dependencies.
+Than you can run:

+### `npm start`

+The server will be working on [http://localhost:9000](http://localhost:9000).
+The endpoint used in this project is [/api](http://localhost/9000/api), so you can test it with Postman or Curl.

-## Available Scripts
+## Client Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`